 Our Confirmation students meet monthly and also have the chance to participate in weekly Community Jewish High School classes.

-Many of our students actively participate in our Youth Group, and some of our advance older students have become our Madrichim, furthering their leadership skills.
+Many of our students actively participate in our Youth Group, and some of our advanced older students have become our Madrichim, furthering their leadership skills though an additional monthly training program.

 FOR MORE INFORMATION